-MV Agusta unveil updated, easier to live with Brutale 800 RR
+MV Agusta Brutale 800 RR updated, meant to be easier to live with

 The MV Agusta Brutale 800 RR is among the firm's most popular bikes, and it's been updated with a new engine, chassis and electronics suite.
 The idea, so MV say, is to keep things as fun and zippy as they are now but make it a bit easier to live with.
 Sounds good to us.

 - 2020 MV Agusta Brutale 800 RR review

 - In the blood: 75 years of MV Agusta